Instructional Photo Tours and Workshops

-Transportation: We will carpool but the first 6 of the 8 Participants will be able to ride in a comfortable passenger van.
+Transportation: We provide transportation.
+Participants will be able to ride in a comfortable passenger van.
 Many tours have multiple cars following each other.
 This is a problem since some of the best photo opportunities have only room for 3 or 4 cars.
 This forces the tours to skip some of the best locations.
 For wildlife photography if there is a bear on the side of the road it can sometimes be difficult to get a parking spot never mind with several cars.

 This trip will sell out so please register early.

 Day 1: We will meet at the hotel.
 Check in time is at 3 pm.

 We will have an introductory meeting, review safety guidelines, and discuss recent wildlife sightings.
 We also will discuss plans, goals and objectives for the upcoming week.
 We will then leave for an evening shoot continuing to sunset.

 Day 2-4: We will meet and be on location before the sun comes up to take advantage of the morning light and the peak wildlife activity.
 There will also be an afternoon session continuing to sunset.
 Each day is paced to maximize photo opportunities and the schedule will be flexible to maximize getting the best light.

 Day 5: Early morning photo shoot.
 We will conclude trip and return to hotel before check out time of 11 am